open-orchestra/open-orchestra-docs/en/hosting_guide/deploy.rst

 SSH configuration
 -----------------

-Make sure that your ssh configuration is ready and your personnal public key is installed on the integration server
+Make sure that your ssh configuration is ready and your personal public key is installed on the integration server

 .. code-block:: bash